HL7/davinci-pas/input/pagecontent/specification.md

 * §spec-69^client,payer:Cancelled entries: item and supportingInfo entries that have been removed from the request **SHALL** include the infoCancelled modifier extension with a valueBoolean of `true` in the Claim.item.modifierExtension or Claim.supportingInfo.modifierExtension element.§ §spec-70^client,payer:Canceled items **SHALL** additionally contain a certificationType extension with a code of 3 (Cancel) in the Claim.item.extension element.§
-* §spec-71^client,payer:Entries added, modified, or cancelled compared to the immediately prior version of the Claim referenced in the Claim.related.claim element **SHALL** contain a [infoChanged extension](StructureDefinition-extension-infoChanged.html) within the Claim.item or the Claim.supportingInfo element.§ §spec-72^payer:The [infoChanged extension](StructureDefinition-extension-infoChanged.html) for added entries **SHALL** have a valueCode of `changed` and those for modified or deleted entries SHALL have a valueCode of `changed` (newly marking an item as canceled is considered a 'change').§ Entries that were previously added, modified or canceled will not be marked as changes unless they have been further changed in this version of the prior authorization.
+* §spec-71^client,payer:Entries added, modified, or cancelled compared to the immediately prior version of the Claim referenced in the Claim.related.claim element **SHALL** contain a [infoChanged extension](StructureDefinition-extension-infoChanged.html) within the Claim.item or the Claim.supportingInfo element.§ §spec-72^payer:The [infoChanged extension](StructureDefinition-extension-infoChanged.html) for added entries **SHALL** have a valueCode of `added` and those for modified or deleted entries SHALL have a valueCode of `changed` (newly marking an item as canceled is considered a 'change').§ Entries that were previously added, modified or canceled will not be marked as changes unless they have been further changed in this version of the prior authorization.
 </div>

 ###### Updated Request Example